biotorrents/documentation/docs/install.md

 | Transmission 2.xy | `-TR2`  |
 | Transmission 3.xy | `-TR3`  |

-Most of the Toolbox pages don't write to the database and all of them should work.
 For more BitTorrent info see
 [Calomel's rTorrent hacking guide](https://calomel.org/rtorrent_mods.html).